fbpx

 The Chapel Camp Ondessonk

-As Camp grew, it became difficult for each unit to attend Mass every morning.
-Units would attend twice a week and each side of the lake would determine when their unit attended.
-Mass attendance during the week was appreciated but presented challenges to both the Unit Leader and the campers.
+As Camp grew it became difficult for each unit to attend mass every morning.
+Units would go twice a week and sides of Lake Echon would determine when your unit attended Mass.

 The staff manual printed in the 1970s listed the duties of the unit in charge of the Mass.